Who can participate?

 I have no teacher to supervise the exam.
 What should I do?

 If you do not have a teacher available to supervise your Pre-Final Round Exam, you can use the online supervision system.
 You will need a computer, laptop, or phone with a webcam (exam device), a second phone with a camera and microphone (supervision phone), and a valid government-issued ID or passport.
 You will select an exam timeslot, complete the setup and verification steps, and take the exam under online supervision.
-More details can be found in the
+More details can be found in the Pre-Final Round information document.

 Can I do the exam on my phone?